 Diet

-Birds that require it must have a constant adlib supply of food.
+Birds that require it must have a constant adlib supply of food

+Please note: At certain times of year this could cause a problem with meat eaters.
+Ie rotton food Raptors need to be fed appropriately, mostly once, and for smaller species, twice per day.
+Food should not be available adlib

 Food supplements must be provided as appropriate to the species concerned.

 Specialist feeding practices must be taken into consideration in aviary design e.g. access for breeding aviaries or flycatcher manure piles.
 At times these may be in perceived conflict with expectations for hygiene and where in doubt specialist advice must be sought.
 Licence holders must be able to demonstrate the rationale behind any specialist feeding practices being utilised.
+Raptors can be included here in specialist feeding practices

 Higher Standard